 The shape of the redness on John’s arm, for example, is not a quality of the redness, it is, like the redness itself, a quality of a certain (fiat) portion of the surface of the arm.

-Axiom: if a s-depends on b & b s-depends on c then a s-depends on c.
-[054-001]
+a(s-dependence)[Axiom: if a s-depends on b & b s-depends on c then a s-depends on c.
+[054-001] ]

 John’s role of husband to Mary is dependent on Mary’s role of wife to John, and both are dependent on the object aggregate comprising John and Mary as member parts joined together through the relational quality of being married.